mkcp/go-todo/README.md

 # go-todo
-Sometimes you gotta just program a todo app to remember how to do your job.
+Sometimes you gotta just make a todo app to remember how to write funny little programs.

-There's a fun little spinner animation in here with a state machine that I'm kind of happy with.
-Always wanted to make one of those tbh.
+There's a toy loading spinner in here with a state machine and animation frames that I'm fairly happy with.
+Always wanted to make something that writes in place in the CLI, and it was simpler than I expected it would be.
+Yippee!